hammad-013/file-activity-monitor/README.md

 # 📂 file-activity-monitor

 A simple real-time file activity monitor built in **Bash**, using **inotifywait**.
-It watches a folder and logs any changes — such as file creation, deletion, modification, or movement — in real time.
+It watches a folder and logs any changes — such as file creation, deletion, or modification — in real time.

 ---